 Covers medical expenses for you and your passengers.

-Perfect for United States travelers who want comprehensive protection without the complexity.
+Perfect for travelers who want comprehensive protection without the complexity.
 One price covers everything, and AXA's trusted network ensures reliable claims processing throughout Canada.
 Get comprehensive coverage online for about 50% less than counter rates.

 Fully Covered